Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type: Failure of

 This completes the proof of Lemma \ref{counting_lemma}. \end{proof}

 We now present the proof of Theorem \ref{result3}. \begin{proof}[Proof of Theorem \ref{result3}] The proof is divided into two steps.

 {\bf Step 1:} We first focus on the case of the Schr\"odinger equation.
 The failure of the maximal estimate for $\X=\Sb^d$ is proved in \cite[Theorem 1.3]{CDLY}.
-So we will give the proof for the complementary cases: $\X=P^d(\C),\:P^d(\Hb)$ and $P^{16}(Cay)$.
-We note that in these cases $d$ is even.
+So we will give the proof for the complementary cases: $\X=P^d(\R)$ ($d$ odd), $P^d(\C),\:P^d(\Hb)$ and $P^{16}(Cay)$.

 Let $N \in \N$ be large and we consider the $K$-biinvariant function,

 where $c_n$ are as in (\ref{result2_pf_eq7}), with $c_0:=1$.
 Now as for any $\alpha \ge 0$,

 it suffices to prove that